NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 Select **emr-6.2.0** or latest EMR version for the release, uncheck all the software options, and then check **Hadoop 3.2.1**, **Spark 3.0.1** and **Livy 0.7.0**.

-In the "Edit software settings" field, add the followings JSON file from S3 ().
-You can also customize and upload to you own S3 bucket.
+In the "Edit software settings" field, copy and paste the configurions from the [EMR document](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-rapids.html).
+You can create a JSON file on you own S3 bucket.

-In the "Steps" field, add Custom JAR with following JAR file (s3://us-east-1.elasticmapreduce/libs/script-runner/script-runner.jar) and  Arguments ("s3://awssupportdatasvcs.com/bootstrap-actions/rapids_preview_for_nvidia/step/run_rapids_itests.sh")

 ![Step 1: Step 1:  Software, Configuration and Steps](pics/Rapids_EMR_GUI_1.PNG)